View Document Text

 more details.

-Andrea Silbernagel also has an ownership interest in a separate tax advisory business (Tributa Tax &
+Andrea Silbernagel also has an ownership interest in a separate tax advisory business, Tributa Tax &

-compensation or referral fees for these referrals.
-This arrangement creates a potential conflict of interest, as
+receives no compensation or referral fees for these referrals.
+However, this arrangement creates a potential

 ITEM 11 - CODE OF ETHICS